 Install Nougat If You Want to Improve Your Security

-If you value your device's security you'll probably want to install the Samsung Galaxy Note 5 Nougat update soon after it arrives.
+If you value your device's security you'll probably want to install Samsung Galaxy Note 5 Nougat update on your device.

 The Samsung Galaxy Note 5 Nougat update will deliver the most recent security patches from Google and Samsung.

-The initial batch of Galaxy Note 5 Nougat updates featured Samsung's March security patch but more recent updates feature the latest patches from both Samsung and Google.
+The initial batch of Galaxy Note 5 Nougat updates featured Samsung's March security patch but more recent Nougat builds feature the latest patches from both Samsung and Google.
 You can read more about them over on Samsung's website.